Rochester Institute of Technology, Rochester, New York

 From the Scrapbook

-Reporter newspaper staff, March 1968, nearly a year prior to the conversion to magazine format, pictured on the old RIT Graphic Arts Research Center web press in downtown Rochester: Publisher Pat Collins, Ed Simon, advertising, Amilda Rockwell, secretary, Mike DeSantis, news editor, Martha Jane Freeto, proof reader, Bob Kiger, photo editor, Dean Dexter, feature editor, Neil Shapiro, managing editor, Phil Fraga, outgoing editor, Peter Beesely, art editor, Grant Hamilton, in-coming editor.
-The photo commemorates the winning staff of Reporter for taking first place for general excellence in college news reporting in upper New York state that year.
+Reporter newspaper staff, March 1968, nearly a year prior to the conversion to magazine format, pictured on the old RIT Graphic Arts Research Center web press in downtown Rochester: Bottom: Publisher Pat Collins, Incoming Editor Grant Hamilton.
+Second Row: Ed Simon, advertising, Amilda Rockwell, secretary, Bob Kiger, phto editor with foot on rail, Peter Beesely, seated.
+Stading: Mike DeSantis, ews editor, Martha Jane Freeto, proof reader, Dean Dexter, feature editor, Neil Shapiro, managing editor, Phil Fraga, outgoing editor.
 Absent: David Folkman, graphic arts director.
+The photo commemorates the winning staff of Reporter for taking first place for general excellence in college news reporting in upper New York state that year

 End of an Era: Dr. Mark Ellingson announces his retirement as RIT's longtime president in the Board Room with Arthur L. Stern, chairman of the Institute's Board of Trustees.
-Grant Hamilton and Dean Dexter cover the event, Spring 1969.
+Grant Hamilton and Dean Dexter of the student run Reporter Magazine cover the event, Spring 1969.

 Art Director Dave Folkman "buried in comics:" promoting an exhibit of his comic art collection at the old RIT library, downtown Rochester (March, 1966).